-You can apply for your help with travel if you live 1.5 miles or more from your college centre of attendance / placement and come from a household who’s income is under or up to £25,000.
+You can apply for help with travel if you live 1.5+ miles from your college centre of attendance/placement and come from a household whose income is under/up to £25,000.

 We ask you to contribute £20 towards your travel pass each term.

 The college has a limited fund with which to offer support to students – with additional on course costs such as books, stationery, materials and equipment.

 • You can apply for this support if your household income is under/up to £25,000.